 You don’t need to cut all the way through the slate.
 About 5 mm (1/8”) should be more than enough.
 Once you’ve cut all the way around the heart, use your pliers to break off the outer edges.
 They break off really easily.
 We saved all those little bits and used them to tile our tiny bathroom.
 But if you want to be really adventurous you can always learn a new skill and turn them into arrowheads and make some bookends 😉

 Did the video help?
-I really hope so, but if you’ve got any question, please ask away in the comments.
+I hope so, but if you’ve got any questions, please ask away in the comments.
 I’ll do my best to answer them.

 Oh, before I forget, if you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you

 Wishing you a beautiful week and happy crafting.
 Thank you for popping in for a visit.